How to Become an Aerospace Engineer at ISRO?

 After fulfilling the above eligibility criteria, the goal of a candidate is to get top institutes for Aerospace Engineering.
 For that, the candidates should apply for AME CET.
-It is a Nationwide entrance exam that helps the candidates to get admission to one of the topmost institutes in Pan India.
-Various top institutes and colleges offer their 70% seats to AME CET qualified students during the admission counselling.
+It is a Nationwide entrance exam that helps the candidates to get admission to one of the topmost institutes of AME in Pan India.
+Various top institutes and colleges offer their 70% seats to AME CET qualified students during admission counseling.
 AME CET also offers up to 100% scholarship to all entrance qualified students.

 After the completion of the course, the candidates will get their Aerospace Engineering Degree approved by the All India Council for Technical Education (AICTE), Government of India.
 The degree allows the candidate to work as an Aerospace Engineer.

 Aerospace Engineer at ISRO

 Indian Space Research Organization (ISRO) conducts an entrance examination called ICRB.
 It is a centralized examination for graduates who are interested in joining ISRO.
 The applicants must not be more than 35 years on the date of application.
 Based on the result, the candidates can be posted in the following ISRO centers:-

 - ISRO Telemetry, Tracking and Command Network (ISTRAC)

 - ISRO Inertial Systems Unit (IISU)